 Bouwman U.S. Navy Page A tribute to the Tankers and Oiler of the US Navy including the AO-59 and the USS Mississinewa, AO-144.

-Department of the Navy - Historical Center Historical information of Navel Ships along with other links.
+Department of the Navy - Historical Center Historical information of Naval Ships along with other links.

 Fleet Tanker Association *** This site displays Oiler reunion information and links to many Oiler sites.